Get the pattern here on Etsy for $1

 Print the PDF pattern and cut out the pieces.
 I am not terribly tech savvy, so the pattern was created to just be printed as is.
 No special instructions or programs required.

 Assemble the side pieces by taping them at the shaded area.
 The triangle notches should mostly line up, and the sides of the pattern will be flush.
 Trim if needed and tape both sides for stability.
+Pin the pattern to the fabric and cut one of each piece.
+Adjust the sizing of the scrub cap side, if necessary.
+In addition, lengthen the scrub cap tie if desired.

 Prepare the tie: